jamesplease/lrud/guides/orientation.md

 Horizontally oriented focus nodes will respond to the Left and Right keys.
 Vertically oriented nodes will respond to the Up and Down keys.

-Note that you are responsible for the visual representation of your nodes, so if you set the orientation to vertical then you will want to use
-CSS to make the list of focus nodes appear vertical.
+Keep in mind that you are responsible for the visual representation of your nodes, so after you set your orientation to be a particular direction you must write CSS to arrange the list of focus nodes to match that direction.

 ## Updating the Orientation

 The orientation of a focus node cannot be changed once it is set.

-## Example

-Coming soon.